Louis Victor Eytinge: Prison

 Eytinge was arrested in San Francisco and stood trial in Arizona for murder; he was found guilty and given life imprisonment.
 He was ill with tuberculosis and to survive in prison he had to supplement his diet, but this required money that he did not have.
 Other prisoners made trinkets for sale to visitors, such as hatbands, belt buckles, and so on.
 Eytinge saw an opportunity to expand the market and started to write to prospective customers in areas such as Texas, California and New Mexico.
 His efforts were so successful, that he was able to purchase the essentials he needed to improve his health, plus provide a few comforts.
-He was moved from Yuma to a new prison in Florence where he continued his marketing activities, often writing advertising letters for companies, earning it was said up to £5000 a year.
+He was moved from Yuma to a new prison in Florence where he continued his marketing activities, often writing advertising letters for companies, earning it was said up to $6600 USD a year.
 He also studied the penal system, corresponded with Arizona’s new governor, George W. P. Hunt - who sought his advice on reform - and became involved with the welfare of other prisoners.

 Eytinge expanded his commercial enterprises into marketing via direct-mail.
 His success attracted the attention of the advertising industry; newspaper articles were written about him and trade publications sought his creative input.
 He edited a magazine, wrote stories and had a screen play accepted for a film (Man Under Cover).
 A campaign developed to have him paroled and in December 1922 he was released.
 Within days he married Pauline Lydia Diver, with whom he had corresponded when in jail.